Close Menu

 7. Bologna

 Bologna, the city of food, is a city that is known for its delicious cuisine, including its famous pasta dishes and Parmesan cheese.
 The city is also home to some of the most famous landmarks in the world, including the Basilica di San Petronio and the Piazza Maggiore.
-(See Also: Best Cities To Visit In Algarve)
+(See Also: Best Cities To Visit In Basque Country)

 8. Genoa